openssl/openssl/Configurations/README.md

                            usually good enough.
-        cppflags        => Default C preprocessor flags [4]. defines         => As an alternative, macro definitions may be given here instead of in `cppflags' [4].
+        cppflags        => Default C preprocessor flags [4]. defines         => As an alternative, macro definitions may be given here instead of in 'cppflags' [4].
                            If given here, they MUST be as an array of the string such as "MACRO=value", or just "MACRO" for definitions without value.
-        includes        => As an alternative, inclusion directories may be given here instead of in `cppflags' [4].
+        includes        => As an alternative, inclusion directories may be given here instead of in 'cppflags' [4].
 If given here, the MUST be an array of strings, one directory specification
                            each.